 While this is true, coincidences can also have positive effects, as they permit us to escape from dangerous situations.
 To grasp a coincidence at the right moment can also be a matter of survival.
 Both, the incapacity or unwillingness to see necessities, and the categorical rejection of coincidences are thus pathological.
-Conspiracy theorists suffer from a pathological sense of regularity and refuse to recognize coincidences as such.
+The conspiratorial mindset might suffer from a pathological sense of regularity and refuse to recognize coincidences as such.
 The idea of a pathological “contingency aversion” has been formulated by George Canguilhem.

 Ressentiment and Contingency